nikmeijer/brothers-in-arms-web/README.md

 # Brothers In Arm Memorials
-• Raise awareness for the Brothers in Arms Memorial
+• Raising awareness for the Brothers in Arms Memorial
 • Drive Donations for the construction and installation of a stone memorial depicting scenes from joint battles fought by Indian and Canadian soldiers.
 • Ensure the sacrifices of these soldiers are remembered and honored.
 • Inspire future generations with the values of humanity and freedom through the